honestbank/kp/docs/docs/examples/producer-raw.md

 Please check [this page](../introduction/configuration.md) for detailed configuration option
 :::

-The following example sends a message to a kafka topic.
+The following example sends a message to a Kafka topic.
 This gives you full ability to fully customize the way you want to produce a message.

 ```go
 package main